Which issues would you most highlight to someone new to your state?

 There are implied covenants of good faith and fair dealing in employment contracts (Guz v.
 Bechtel National, Inc., 24 Cal.4th 317(2000)).
 Implied contract or implied terms may also be found based on an employer’s words or conduct, its personnel policies or practices, the employee's longevity of service, actions or communications by the employer reflecting assurances of continued employment, and the practices of the industry in which the employee is engaged (Foley v.
 Interactive Data Corp., 47 Cal.3d 654, 680 (1988)).
 However, where there is an express at-will agreement signed by the employee, it cannot be overcome by proof of an implied contrary understanding (Guz, 24 Cal.
 4th 317, 340 n.
 10 (2000)).

 Are mandatory arbitration agreements enforceable?

 Mandatory arbitration agreements are considered contracts of adhesion and therefore have been found to be procedurally unconscionable.
-They will therefore be enforced only if the terms are not substantively unconscionable (ie, one-sided or harsh) and comply with the requirements established in Armendariz v Foundation Health Psychcare Services, Inc (24 Cal 4th 83 (2000)):
+They will therefore be enforced only if the terms are not substantively unconscionable (i.e., one-sided or harsh) and comply with the requirements in Armendariz v.
+Foundation Health Psychcare Services, Inc (24.
+Cal.
+4th 83 (2000)):

-- The agreement must provide the employee with all remedies available in a court action.
+- The agreement must provide the employee all remedies available in a court action.

 - The agreement must provide for sufficient discovery to allow employees to gather necessary evidence to prove their claims.

-- The agreement must provide for a written decision that can be meaningfully reviewed.
+- The agreement must provide for a written decision that will allow meaningful review.

-- The employee cannot be required to pay any additional costs beyond those it would routinely face in court litigation.
+- The employee cannot be required to pay any additional costs beyond those routinely faced in court litigation.